Vacuum semiclassical gravity does not leave space for safe singularities: Semiclassical collapse and subsequent evolution

-With this in mind, there are several possibilities for the remaining future development of the spacetime (assuming that it can be represented at least effectively as a classical spacetime).
-In spherical symmetry the different possibilities for geodesically complete spacetimes have been classified in~\cite{Carballo-Rubio2019}.
-Leaving aside the nonphysical configurations from this catalog (for instance, wormholes, geometries with Cauchy horizons and geometries with trapped regions touching infinity), we are left with only three physically reasonable possibilities: \begin{itemize} \item Evaporation {\em \`a la} Hawking: The process is described in the causal diagram of figure~\ref{Fig:HawkingEvaporationDiagram}.
-Note that any Cauchy surface in the past of the thunderbolt event (where the horizon meets the singularity) passes through the collapsing matter, so again there is no matter without matter.
-But more importantly, the predictability after the thunderbolt event is put in jeopardy.
+While the trapping horizon is far (in radial distance) from the singular region, we are in a situation similar to classical GR.
+However, from the thunderbolt event onward, predictability is put in jeopardy.
 On the one hand, there is the problem of information loss associated with the evaporation process~\cite{Hawking1976,Wald1984}.
 On the other hand, it becomes necessary to know the complex features of the thunderbolt in order to predict any future events from that point on.
-The slowness of the Hawking evaporation only delays the appearance of predictability difficulties in this scenario.
+Since this event is causally connected with future infinities, the slowness of the Hawking evaporation only delays the appearance of potential predictability difficulties in this scenario.

-\item Evaporating regular black hole: This type of configurations develop an internal white horizon (see figure~\ref{Fig:EvaporatingRegularBH}) \cite{RomanBergmann1983}.
-If this internal horizon does not disappear, it eventually leads to the formation of a Cauchy horizon.
-Even considering the evaporation of the trapped region and its eventual disappearance, these configurations could be highly unstable semiclassically if the white horizon were long-lived~\cite{FrolovZelnikov2017,Carballo-Rubio2019}.
-To have the possibility of being semiclassically consistent, the trapped region should be short-lived.
-Additionally, in these configurations the behavior of matter is crucial in the regularization of the singularity.
-Afterwards, what comes into causal contact with future events is the regular central core.
-Predictability is then safe because of the regularity of the entire construction, which prevents thunderbolt-like events, rather than because of the presence of only spacelike singularities.
+However, other scenarios which alleviate these issues are in principle possible, and they strongly depend on the behaviour of matter and semiclassical gravity in dynamical regimes close to the formation of a classical singularity.
+It may be the case that only a complete theory of quantum gravity can solve this issue completely, but here we want to exhaust the possibilities which can be described in the semiclassical framework.

+For instance, let us assume that the semiclassical evolution is such that it results in a completely regular spacetime.
+In spherical symmetry, once a trapping horizon is formed, the different possibilities for the subsequent evolution resulting in geodesically complete spacetimes have been classified in~\cite{Carballo-Rubio2019}.
+Within this catalogue there are several configurations which we are going to discard because they exhibit some unphysical features.
+Specifically, the catalogue contains: \begin{itemize} \item Regular black-hole configurations~\cite{Bardeen1968}.
+These configurations contain Cauchy horizons which would be strongly unstable at the semiclassical level~\cite{FrolovZelnikov2017}.
+These geometries appear to be semiclassically inconsistent, unless they are just a good approximation to the evolving geometry for a brief transient period.
+Any semiclassically self-consistent approach should avoid their strict formation.